scenario state

 - Then state can only be accessed by

-steps - Then state can only be modified by
+Thensteps - Then state can only be modified by

 Note:

-state and then make an assertion.
+Thenstate is rarely used.
+MostThensteps will read fromWhenstate and then make an assertion.

 Setting up state

-class, which is how Cucumber handles state.
+Scenario state is defined by your World class, which is how Cucumber handles state.
 Step Forge requires that your World class has separate given, when, and then states associated with it.

-class that implements the state classes and provides some utilities to make it easier to work with the expected state.
+Step Forge provides a BasicWorld class that implements the state classes and provides some utilities to make it easier to work with the expected state.
 See the setting up Cucumber guide for an end-to-end example.

 import { BasicWorld } from "@step-forge/step-forge";